Lawsuits Allege That Depo-Provera Causes Meningiomas

 Filing a lawsuit against Pfizer may allow you to recover compensation for medical expenses, lost wages, pain and suffering, and other damages associated with your diagnosis.
 Moreover, holding pharmaceutical companies accountable for their products' safety can prevent future harm to others.

 If you've suffered from meningioma(s) after receiving the Depo-Provera injection(s), call 1-800-525-7111 for a FREE case review with an experienced dangerous drugs attorney.
-We will listen to you, review your claim and associated evidence, and advise you on your best available legal options, which may include filing a Depo-Provera lawsuit and joining the MDL.
+We will listen to you, review your claim and associated evidence, and advise you on your best available legal options, which may include filing a Depo-Provera lawsuit and joining the potential MDL.

 Those who have suffered from brain tumors potentially linked to Depo-Provera deserve justice, and we're determined to help them get it.